jingchaoyy/iot_temp_pred/README.md

-Dataset is large, please contact the authod Jingchao Yang (jyang43@gmu.edu) for direct access
+Dataset is large, please contact the author Jingchao Yang (jyang43@gmu.edu) for direct access

 ## Preparing your dataset: